-As mentioned above, the plant self-propagates through offshoots, and given time one plant will form a dense mat of many.
-In cultivation, however, it is more common for the grower to use offset separation or leaf cutting methods.
-To separate an offset, remove soil from the base of the offset to find the stolon (thick root which attaches the pup to the mother plant).
-It is best to use an offset which has already established some roots of its own.
+The plant self-propagates through offshoots and given time, and one plant will form a dense mat of many.
+However, in cultivation, it is more common for the grower to use offset separation or leaf cutting methods.
+To separate an offset, remove soil from the offset's base to find the stolon (thick root which attaches the pup to the mother plant).
+It is best to use an offset that has already established some roots of its own.
 Cut the stolon close to the pup (to discourage roots growing from the stolon).
-Place the offset into a small pot with well-draining, sandy soil.
+Place the offset into a small pot with well-draining soil.
 Do not water until new growth is noted.

-Leaf cutting entails cutting a young leaf from near the center of the rosette.
+Leaf-cutting entails cutting a young leaf from near the center of the rosette.
 Leave the leaf out in the open air for a day to allow the wound to callous over.
-Dip the leaf into rooting hormone (such as RootOne, which can be purchased almost anywhere you buy plants) and place the leaf (cut-side down) into slightly moist succulent mix potting soil (even better is very lightly moist sand).
+Dip the leaf into a rooting hormone and place the leaf (cut-side down) into a slightly moist succulent potting mix (even better is very lightly moist sand).
 Soon, a new rosette will grow from the base of the leaf.
 When enough roots are present to repot, remove the original leaf cutting and repot the rosette.

 It is best to pot at the start of the active growing season in late winter or early spring.